sanyam1997/Sentiment_Analysis/README.md

 a.
 News sentiments on Dow Jones Index - https://www.kaggle.com/aaron7sun/stocknews
 b.
 Amazon food review dataset - https://www.kaggle.com/snap/amazon-fine-food-reviews

+Amazon dataset is over 25Mb so it has to be downloaded from the link and should be placed in the amazon folder.

 Stock news dataset is small and all attempts to learn on such small dataset do not generalize.
 The training accuracy gets up to 99% but the validation accuracy does not exceed 55%.